Menu

 "DX contests" are for those with a competitive streak where the object of the contest is to see how many distant Radio Amateurs they can contact—usually over a weekend.
 These days, many combine Amateur Radio with the Internet in various ways.
 Some amateur radio operators enjoy voice communication on a hand-held transceiver.
 Others prefer Morse Code through a low-power—commonly called QRP—transmitter/receiver (transceiver) while hiking.
 Communicating through satellites is very common.

-Administered in Canada by the Industry Canada, through Industry Canada, Amateur Radio has grown over the years to more than 60 thousand ham radio operator.
+Administered in Canada by the Industry Canada, through Industry Canada, Amateur Radio has grown over the years to more than 60 thousand ham radio operators.

 Radio Amateurs of Canada